ronen567/just-the-docs/docs/linear-regression-and-analytical-solution.md

 Here's a brief description of the 3 phases:

 ***Training Phase*** - during the Training phase, the predictor's coefficients are calculated, as depicted by Figure 1-a.
 The Training data consists of m examples, denoted by superscripts 1-m.
-The optimizer calculates the predictor's coeffcients, by minimizing a cost function, which expresses the error between the expected value \\(y\\) and the predcited/modeled value \\(\hat(y)\\).
+The optimizer calculates the predictor's coeffcients, by minimizing a cost function, which expresses the error between the expected value \\(y\\) and the predcited/modeled value \\(\hat{y}\\).
 ***Validation Phase*** - during the Validation phase, the predictor's performance is validated, using a cost function as depicted in Figure 1-b.
 In case results are not acceptable, the Training phase should be revisited.
 The input dataset consists of k sets om labeled input data.
 ***Normal Data Phase*** - During the Data phase, the system predicts the output for the input data.